test-kitchen/test-kitchen/docs/content/docs/transports/ssh.md

 #### compression

-Wether or not to use compression.
+Whether or not to use compression.
 The default is `false`.

 #### compression_level

-This defaults to 6 if compression is `true`.
+This defaults to `6` if compression is `true`.

 #### max_ssh_sessions